lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

 SSH/SFTP Connection to a Compute Session
 ==========================================

-Backend.AI supports SSH/SFTP connection to the created compute sessions (containers).
+GPU Platform supports SSH/SFTP connection to the created compute sessions (containers).
 In this section, we will learn how to do it.

    .. note::